webpro-nl/knip/packages/docs/src/content/docs/features/monorepos-and-workspaces.md

 :::caution

-In a project with workspaces, customized `entry` and `project` options at the root level are ignored, they must be moved to the `"."` workspace.
+In a project with workspaces, the `entry` and `project` options at the root level are ignored.
+Use the workspace named `"."` for those.

 :::